‘The Young And The Restless’ Spoilers For Friday, August 3: Devon Demands Neil Keep GC Buzz!

 He’s also missing the fact that Phyllis (Gina Tognoni), Sharon (Sharon Case), Victoria, and Nikki (Melody Thomas Scott) actually buried J.T. in Chancellor Park and didn’t even give him a proper burial.
 The more he and everybody else catches them having secret conversations, the more likely that somebody will inevitably start to wonder exactly what they’re all trying to hide.
 Their house of cards may not stand much longer.

-Speaking of a house of cards, Nick finds his in danger too as he faces temptation.
+Speaking of a house of cards, Nick finds himself in danger too as he faces temptation.
 He told Sharon that he wants to continue planning their fall wedding, and Nick keeps trying to convince himself that he loves her and only her.
-However, he certainly finds himself tempted by his ex-wife Phyllis.
+However, he certainly finds himself tempted by his ex-wife, Phyllis.
 The fact that Phyllis and Billy (Jason Thompson) keep fighting and having trouble doesn’t help anything either.
 Will Nick end up ruining his latest chance with Sharon?
 It looks likely.

-Tune in to CBS or POP tomorrow to find out what happens next on Y&R.
+Tune in to CBS or POP tomorrow to find out what happens next on The Young and the Restless.